Category Filter

 Summary of Evidence

 For individuals who have intestinal failure who receive a small bowel transplant, the evidence includes case series.
 Relevant outcomes are overall survival (OS), morbid events, and treatment-related mortality and morbidity.
-Small bowel transplant is not frequently performed.
-Therefore, only small case series, generally single-center, are available.
-Risks after small bowel transplant are mostly related to infection, but may be balanced against the need to avoid the long-term complications of total parenteral nutrition (TPN) dependence.
+Small bowel transplant is infrequently performed.
+Only relatively small case series, generally single-center, are available.
+Risks after small bowel transplant are high, particularly related to infection, but may be balanced against the need to avoid the long-term complications of total parenteral nutrition (TPN) dependence.
 In addition, early small bowel transplant may obviate the need for a later combined liver/small bowel transplant.
-Transplantation is contraindicated in patients in whom the procedure is expected to be futile due to comorbid disease or in whom post-transplantation care is expected to significantly worsen comorbid conditions.
+Transplantation is contraindicated in individuals in whom the procedure is expected to be futile due to comorbid disease or in whom post-transplantation care is expected to significantly worsen comorbid conditions significantly.
 Guidelines and U.S. federal policy no longer view HIV infection as an absolute contraindication for solid organ transplantation.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have failed small bowel transplant without contraindication(s) for re-transplant who receive a small bowel re-transplant, the evidence includes case series.
+For individuals who have failed small bowel transplant without contraindication(s) for retransplant who receive a small bowel retransplant, the evidence includes case series.
 Relevant outcomes are overall survival, morbid events, and treatment-related mortality and morbidity.
-Data from only a small number of patients undergoing retransplantation are available.
-Although limited in quantity, the available data after retransplantation have suggested a reasonably high survival rate after small bowel in patients who continue to meet criteria for transplantation.
+Data from only a small number of individuals undergoing retransplantation are available.
+Although limited in quantity, the available data after retransplantation have suggested a reasonably high survival rate after small bowel in individuals who continue to meet criteria for transplantation.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

 Practice Guidelines and Position Statements